devjume/mini-yahtzee/readme.md

 - [x] Show rules of the game after user submits username
 - [x] Hide navbar on username input and rules screen
   - [ ] https://stackoverflow.com/questions/51352081/react-navigation-how-to-hide-tabbar-from-inside-stack-navigation
+- [x] Fix error: GAmeboarScreen.js -> GenerateRandomDices() runs one time too much, because "currentDices" parameter is empty twice
+- [x] Style scoreboard page
+- [x] When game ends -> save score to scoreboard
+- [x] When user click "start new game" -> clear points
+- [x] Create check if user tries to add point to number that already have points
+- [x] If last round and user don't have any dices for last number/points -> set last number to zero and end game as normal
+- [x] Implement bonus point adding at the end of the game
-- [ ] Create functionality when users click "throw" on gamescreen
+- [x] Create functionality when users click "throw" on gamescreen
 - [ ] Reset context numbers when user press "Play" on homescreen

 Grading:
-- [ ] App starts in phone (Expo) without errors and warnings - 5
+- [x] App starts in phone (Expo) without errors and warnings - 5
-- [ ] Structure of the files: Follows the requirements (preparing exercises) - 5
+- [x] Structure of the files: Follows the requirements (preparing exercises) - 5
-- [ ] Styles: Own styles have been used when developing user interface - 5
+- [x] Styles: Own styles have been used when developing user interface - 5
-- [ ] Navigation and navigation props: Follows the requirements - 5
+- [x] Navigation and navigation props: Follows the requirements - 5
-- [ ] Home page: Name of the player is asked and passed to Gameboard - 5
+- [x] Home page: Name of the player is asked and passed to Gameboard - 5
-- [ ] Gameboard: Initialization of the app (new game) works - 5
+- [x] Gameboard: Initialization of the app (new game) works - 5
-- [ ] Gameboard: Throwing and selecting dices follow the instructions - 5
+- [x] Gameboard: Throwing and selecting dices follow the instructions - 5
-- [ ] Gameboard: Calculating and showing points follow the instructions - 5
+- [x] Gameboard: Calculating and showing points follow the instructions - 5
-- [ ] Gameboard: Handling abnormal situations follows the instructions - 5
+- [x] Gameboard: Handling abnormal situations follows the instructions - 5
-- [ ] Scoreboard: Follows the requirements (clear is not absolute necessity) - 5
+- [x] Scoreboard: Follows the requirements (clear is not absolute necessity) - 5
 - [ ] Total 50